vbatts/slackware-feeds/README.md

 This is for proccessing Slackware ChangeLog.txt -> RSS feeds that folks can subscribed to.

-Ultimately ending up at http://www.slackware.com/~vbatts/feeds/
+Ultimately ending up at http://www.slackware.com/~vbatts/feeds/ or http://mirrors.slackware.com/feeds/

 ## Usage